PetrosGiannopoulos/BranchingDialogueUI/README.md

-# A Branching Dialogue UI
+# DialogueCraft: A Branching Dialogue System that helps you build Interactive Dialogue with Precision

 An easy to use app that enables game developers to create dialogues with choices that lead to other dialogues.